 If you are planning on doing an annual Easter egg hunt this year (with your family at home, of course!) why not buy some plastic Easter eggs (you can find them on Amazon!) that you can fill with candy year after year?
 You can fill the re-useable eggs with little toys or any that you have at home whether they be snacks that your kiddos love or their favourite candy that you have stashed away!
 Feel free to get creative with it!

-Most of our Easter traditions will look very different this year, but that doesn’t mean we can’t have fun with the ones that we are stuck with during quarantine!
-Let me know in the comments below if you have any other environmentally friendly Easter traditions or ideas!
+I’d love to know in the comments below if you have any other environmentally friendly Easter traditions or ideas!
 If you’re looking for another fun DIY you can do with your kids this long weekend, give my Egg Carton Picnic a try!

 Happy early Easter from our family to yours!!